Geometric actions and flat space holography: Introduction

 Alongside these developments there has been a parallel approach to holography in three dimensions.
 The crucial observation is that three-dimensional gravity can be formulated as a Chern-Simons theory of the gauge group corresponding to the isometries of the maximally symmetric background solution in question \cite{Achucarro:1987vz,Witten:1988hc}.
 Motivated by the `constrain first, quantize later' approach to the quantization of Chern-Simons theory \cite{Elitzur:1989nr}, Coussaert, Henneaux and van Driel \cite{Coussaert:1995zp} performed a Hamiltonian reduction of the action under Brown-Henneaux \cite{Brown:1986nw} boundary condition.
-They found that the action can be presented as two chiral Wess-Zumino-Witten (WZW) models, that for trivial bulk holonomies combine into a single non-chiral WZW.
+They found that the action can be presented as two chiral Wess-Zumino-Witten (WZW) models, that combine into a single non-chiral WZW.
 Under the Brown-Henneaux boundary conditions, this action reduces further to the Liouville action on the asymptotic boundary.
 However, it would be problematic to then declare quantum Liouville theory to be AdS$_3$ quantum gravity, as Liouville theory contains non-normalizable modes, has a continuous spectrum and no normalizable ground state.
-Furthermore, in the reduction of \cite{Coussaert:1995zp} bulk holonomies were assumed to be trivial and only disk topologies were considered, excluding a large portion of the asymptotically AdS$_3$ solution space, including the Ba\~nados-Teitelboim-Zanelli (BTZ) black holes of \cite{Banados:1992wn}.
+Furthermore, in the reduction of \cite{Coussaert:1995zp}, bulk holonomies were not considered (and only partially considered in the appendix of \cite{Henneaux:1999ib}), excluding a large portion of the asymptotically AdS$_3$ solution space, including the Ba\~nados-Teitelboim-Zanelli (BTZ) black holes of \cite{Banados:1992wn}.